 Marcia Gloster knew even as a child that she wanted to be an artist.
-While in college, the Los Angeles native spent a summer studying painting at Oskar Kokoschka’s School of Vision in Salzburg, Austria.
-After graduating from Rhode Island School of Design, she set aside her brushes, working in New York and London before returning to New York to build a career as an award-winning book designer and art director.
+While in college in 1963, the Los Angeles native spent a summer studying painting at Oskar Kokoschka’s School of Vision in Salzburg, Austria.
+After graduating from Rhode Island School of Design, she set aside her brushes, working in New York and London before returning to Madison Avenue to build a career as an award-winning book designer and art director.

-Gloster has one daughter, and lives in New York City and Verona, New Jersey, with her husband, James Ammeen.
-She is working on her second book.
+Gloster has one daughter and lives in New York City and Verona, New Jersey, with her husband, James Ammeen.